Siege of Lal Masjid: SSG raid

 On the evening of 7 July 2007, President Pervez Musharraf issued an ultimatum, stating that "those who did not surrender would be killed".
 The Pakistani army then took over the operation and replaced the Pakistan Rangers paramilitary troops deployed around the premises.
 In response, the military tasked the elite Special Service Group (SSG) with conducting an overnight raid.
-Supported by heavy weapons, including artillery, tanks, and armored personnel carriers, the commandos advanced on the position and established perimeters on nearby structures, such as the roof of the Islamabad College.
+Supported by heavy weapons, including artillery, tanks, and armored personnel carriers consisting of M113 APCs and the Al-Zarrar tanks, the commandos advanced on the position and established perimeters on nearby structures, such as the roof of the Islamabad College.

 Around midnight at 1:00 am (20:00 GMT), Special Service Group commandos under covering fire from tanks and Cobra helicopters raided the outer perimeter of the compound and were met with heavy armed resistance, the commandos breached and blasted holes through the boundary wall of Lal Masjid and the adjacent Jamia Hafsa.

 In response, Abdul Rashid Ghazi accused government forces of causing the deaths of his students during their raid.
 He claimed that the bombardment led to a wall collapse that killed many of his students including women.

 SSG Commander Lt.
 Col. Haroon-ul-Islam, who had been leading the raid, was wounded and died in the hospital two days later.

 Preparation for the assault

 On 8 and 9 July 2007, MQ-1 Predator Drones flew over Lal Masjid and Jamia Hafsa, capturing images of the deployment of people inside.
 Security forces also had the images taken to study the claims of Abdul Rashid Ghazi regarding casualties and damage caused to Lal Masjid and Jamia Hafsa after the commandos raid.

 The aircraft flew over Lal Masjid and Jamia Hafsa for more than an hour, from 2:40 to 4:00 am.
 Senior government officials and the Security Forces personnel examined the pictures and relayed the information directly to the command post on the ground.
-The Predators had been given to Pakistan by the United States for use in the War on Terror.
+The Predators had been given to Pakistan by the United States for use in the war on terror.
 Strategic planning for the assault on the mosque was conducted based on information gathered by the drone.

-Pakistan Army then deployed several of it's units to execute the attack on the mosque.
-These include the Army's 10th Corps, 78th Paratrooper Brigade and 111th Infantry Brigade; its elite strike force, the Special Service Group; the Ninth Wing Company of the Pakistan Army, the Rangers paramilitary force; and the Elite Police of the Punjab Police.
+Pakistan Army then deployed several of its units to execute the attack on the mosque.
+These include the Army's 10th Corps and 11th Corps including the 78th Paratrooper Brigade, the Ninth Wing Company and the 111th Infantry Brigade; alongside the army's elite strike force, the Special Service Group; aided by the Rangers paramilitary force; and the Elite Police of the Punjab Police.
 Interior Minister Aftab Ahmad Sherpao announced at a press conference that the Army confirmed that between 300 and 400 students remained in the mosque, and only 50 to 60 were considered to be armed.